kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/TSR/README.md

 ## Acknowledgements

-This project would not have been possible without their support.
+This project would not have been possible without their support. <br>
-Magdalena Zarowiecki
+Magdalena Zarowiecki<br>
-Andres Becerra
+Andres Becerra<br>

 1. The **MMdetection** project team for creating the amazing framework to push the state of the art computer vision research and which enabled us to experiment and build state of the art models very easily.